 You might struggle with your focus, or maybe you haven’t stopped to think about your characteristics like this before.
 Whatever you might conclude, acknowledge the process and evaluate what it can teach you.

 2. Where do I want to be in one week, one month, and year’s time?

-A goal of any sort, whether big or small, can help us to set our focus.
+A goal of any sort, whether big or small, can help to set our focus.
 And we don’t have to tackle it all at once.
 By this time next week, is there something that you would like to achieve?
 Perhaps it’s to spend an evening dedicated to self-care, or to finish reading your book.

-Our goals are personal to us, and so often they exists only in the abstract.
+Our goals are personal to us, and so often they exist only in the abstract.
 Take some time out to jot down what you want to achieve, and then take a look over what you have come up with, to see what it can tell you about what you need to prioritise, and what might be preventing you from moving towards these goals.